-A student who has successfully completed the first year with a good study record may apply for consideration to pursue a two-year program in Farming Technology.

-A student who has successfully completed the two years of Agricultural Business with a good study record may apply for consideration to pursue a one-year program in Agricultural Technology.
+A student who has successfully completed the first year of this program with a good study record may apply for acceptance into a two-year program in Farming Technology.
+A student who has successfully completed the two years with a good study record may apply for acceptance into a one year program in Agricultural Technology.

-&lt;sup>2May substitute PS43 Small Fruit Crops and PS44 Tree Fruit Crops if timetable per-
+&lt;sup>2May substitute PS43 Small Fruit Crops (Semester III) and PS44 Tree Fruit Crops (Semester IV) if timetable permits.

-&lt;sup>3May substitute MP15 Introductory Physics, AE32 Farm Buildings, and AE36 Controls and Processing if timetable permits.
+&lt;sup>3May substitute AE32 Farm Buildings or AE36 Controls and Processing if timetable permits.